yrpan/yrpan.github.io/index.md

 ## Rank The Globe™ (2023—)

-Rank The Globe™ is the flagship product of World Ranking, Inc. ("WR"), a crowd-source ranking institute and private corporation.
+Rank The Globe™ by World Ranking, Inc. is the world's most transparent consumer protection companion app: consumer rankings & ratings, chats, social games and more.

 -	<a href="https://support.ranktheglobe.com/article/34-get-started-here">Get onboard Rank The Globe™ in 45 seconds</a>